kristyhoran/phylocanvas-plugin-scalebar/README.md

 * `lineWidth`: The thickness of scale-bar lines in space units.
 The default is `1` pixel.
 * `strokeStyle`: Specifies the colour or style to use for scale-bar lines.
 The default is `#000` (black).
 * `fillStyle`: Specifies the colour or style to use for scale-bar label.
 The default is `#000` (black).
+* `fontFamily`: Specifies the font family used when drawing scale-bar label.
+The default is `Sans-serif`.
-* `font`: Specifies the text style used when drawing scale-bar label.
-The default is `16px Sans-serif`.
+* `fontSize`: Specifies the font size (pixels) used when drawing scale-bar label.
+The default is `16` pixels.
 * `digits`: The number of digits to appear after the decimal point; this may be a value between 0 and 20, inclusive.
 The default is `2` digits.
 * `position`: Specifies the scale-bar position on the canvas.
 Two keys should be provided, one for the vertical position and one for the horizontal position.
 The default value is `{ bottom: 10, left: 10 }`.
   * Supported vertical position keys are `top`, `middle`, or `bottom`.